markjprice/cs10dotnet6/errata.md

 After step 7, steps 8 to 10 are only needed for SQLite and its `Northwind.db` file.
 Step 11 is needed for both SQLite and SQL Server.
 I should have made that clearer.
 For example:

+### If you are using SQL Server or SQLite with Visual Studio Code

-8. If you are using **SQL Server**, run the console application and note the output showing which database provider you chose to use.
+If you are using SQL Server then the data is stored in a database outside the project.
+It will be found if the connection string is valid for the server name and database name.

-9. If you are using **SQLite**, you need to ensure that the `Northwind.db` file is in the correct folder:
+If you are using SQLite then the data is stored in a `.db` database file in the project.
-    - If you are using **Visual Studio Code** and the `dotnet run` command, then the compiled application executes in the `WorkingWithEFCore` folder so it will find the database file without it being copied.
+If you run the project with Visual Studio Code and the `dotnet run` command, then the compiled application executes in the `WorkingWithEFCore` folder.
+It will be found if the connection string path is valid for the database file.

+In both cases:

+1. Run the console application.
+2. Note the output showing which database provider you chose to use.

+### If you are using SQLite and Visual Studio 2022

-    - If you are using **Visual Studio for Windows**, then the compiled application executes in the `WorkingWithEFCore\bin\Debug\net6.0` folder so it will not find the database file.
+If you are using **SQLite** with **Visual Studio 2022**, then you need to ensure that the `Northwind.db` file is in the correct folder.
+The compiled application executes in the `WorkingWithEFCore\bin\Debug\net6.0` folder so it will not find the database file and an exception will be thrown.
 We need to copy it to the output directory each time we run the project:
   1. In **Solution Explorer**, right-click the `Northwind.db` file and select **Properties**.
   2. In **Properties**, set **Copy to Output Directory** to **Copy always**.
   3. Run the console application and note the output showing which database provider you chose to use.
   4. Optionally, open `WorkingWithEFCore.csproj` and note the new elements, as shown in the following markup:

 ```xml
 <ItemGroup>